The Sensitivity of Eclipse Mapping to Planetary Rotation: Retrieving Maps when Rotation is Unknown

 \subsection{Retrieving Maps with Non-zero Obliquity}

 In \S \ref{sec:eigenbases} we demonstrated that the structures of our sets of eigencurves look quite similar across a range of obliquities, only diverging as the rotation period becomes comparable with the eclipse durations.
 As we vary the obliquity of our model HAT-P-18 b planets, and again allow them to rotate at the same range of rates, we see a similar pattern of accuracy in the retrievals.
-That is, at the lowest rotation rate our model is able to converge on the appropriate level of complexity and position for our hotspot map, with just 2 eigencurves needed.
+The results are shown in Figure \ref{fig:retrieved_oblLOS45-oblsky45} only for eigenbases that assume zero obliquity; the results are qualitatively similar at this noise level even if we assume the correct obliquity.
+When the eigenbasis is tuned to the true rotation rate our model is able to converge on the appropriate level of complexity and position for our hotspot map, with just two eigencurves needed.
 At higher rotations, our ignorance about the rotation rate remains the primary factor in driving up the retrieved complexities of the retrieved maps at higher rotation rates, as opposed to the non-zero obliquities.
-A minor reduction in retrieved map complexity is however seen at the second-highest rotation rate ($\omega_\mathrm{rot}/\omega_\mathrm{orb} = 300$).
+A minor reduction in retrieved map complexity is however seen at the fastest rotation rate ($\omega_\mathrm{rot}/\omega_\mathrm{orb} = 300$).
+We see in the upper-right case of our figures (fastest true rotation retrieved with a synchronous eigenbasis) that the distribution of needed eigencurves has a lower median.
+This is because at higher obliquities, particularly those along the line of sight, the asymmetry in the eclipse data seen with zero obliquity rotation is now more muted.
 One possible explanation is that, with a sufficiently high value for $\oblLOS$, the amplitude of eclipse curve variations gets muted as now a significant portion of the observed regions on the planet ``persist'' across all rotation phases.
 That is, there are now points on the planet whose emission is always within the observable disk (``circum-observer'' points).
 This suggests that obliquity along the line of sight poses the more significant component to contributing to changes in the observed eclipse curves.
-However, our example cases are too limited to comment much more on the nature of these changes for more general map structures.
+This also points to why the results do not change qualitatively even when we use an eigenbasis with the correct obliquity angles, in that the information itself is limited, regardless of how well we know the true obliquity, obliquity along the line of sight geometrically limits the amplitude of the signal that is possible to retrieve in this case.
+An important caveat here is that this is not commenting on the ability of \emph{arbitrary} map structures to be able to produce observable signals --- only that for an equatorial hotspot this type of obliquity ultimately limits our observability.
+The main conclusion at this level of signal-to-noise is that, at modest to intermediate obliquities, we will be able to retrieve a similar level of map structure as in cases with zero obliquity, and we will be largely insensitive to the precise obliquity unless, as in the cases above, there are independent priors on the rotation state.